feddybear/flipside_ph/annotation.md

 Titles are transcribed as word: "Dr." must be written as "Doctor"

 Exceptions are when the abbreviated form are actually pronounced that way.
 If someone says /ink/ for Incorporated, write Inc instead of Incorporated.
+More examples: philo for philosophy

 #### Punctuation

 Do not use punctuations unless they are essential for the word.
-Always try to write contractions completely.
+Always try to write contractions completely as much as possible.

 #### Acronyms